The GST Story: The Past, Present, and Future of Logistics Management with Technology

 Solution: With the negative incentives out of the picture, companies are now free to re-plan their logistics movement networks around the proper hub-and-spoke model, and not the previously used small pocket hubs.
 The new model, which many companies have invested in now, revolves around mega-distribution centers.

 3. Decentralized Tax Collection Points: Decentralized collection of taxation resulted in invoicing and accounting hassles around proper logistics cost management.
-Significant amount of time and money was lost in understanding and filling of multiple taxes across states.
+A significant amount of time and money was lost in understanding and filling of multiple taxes across states.

 Solution: With centralization of tax collection, companies can now bring visibility and accountability in their billing and invoicing.
 Such accountability would bring better control over budgets, and more secure quarterly investment and development plans for logistics.